By Rok Mesar, Business Developer, Dewesoft Monitoring Group

 The bridge was constructed in 2013, and the as-built drawings are dated January 2014.
 The section scrutinized for this study was the span between pier 4 (PRT 4) and pier 5 (PRT 5) where the sensors were placed on the soffit and the web of the girders.

 The deck comprises a reinforced concrete slab with a walkway and there are two parapet walls cast into the deck along with a ballast retaining wall.

 Figure 3.
 Cross-section of girders and deck – the bridge includes a reinforced concrete slab with a walkway (left).

-To monitor the structure for the prescribed response metrics, state-of-the-art data acquisition hardware was installed.
+To monitor the structure for the prescribed response metrics, a state-of-the-art monitoring system was installed.
 It included:

 The data acquisition system was composed of the following sensors:

 EtherCAT protocol allows the IOLITEd devices to be easily distributed across large structures.
 Devices can span 50m node-to-node with only one cable running between them for signal, power, and synchronization.